Updated on November 22, 2023

 Percocet Use for Co-occurring Disorders

-Besides misusing the drug for recreational purposes, some people may use Percocet to manage unpleasant or uncomfortable symptoms of a co-occurring disorder.
-Co-occurring disorders occur when someone suffers from a mental health issue and a substance use disorder (SUD).
+Besides misusing the drug for recreational purposes, some people may use Percocet to manage the uncomfortable symptoms of a co-occurring disorder.
+Co-occurring disorders are when someone suffers from a mental health issue and a substance use disorder (SUD).

-Mental illness can cause someone to develop a SUD.
+Mental illness can cause someone to develop an addiction.
 Meanwhile, substance abuse can worsen or aggravate pre-existing mental health disorders.

-Co-occurring disorders require specialized care that treats the conditions as interrelated rather than separate issues.
+Co-occurring disorders require specialized care treating the conditions as interrelated rather than separate.
 Common conditions associated with SUD include:

 • Bipolar disorder